-Having said that, let’s take a look at WordPress file and directory structure.
+Having said that, let’s take a look at the WordPress file and directory structure.

 Accessing WordPress Files and Directories

-An easier alternative to FTP is File Manager.
-It is a web based application that comes built into cPanel dashboard of your WordPress hosting account.
+An easier alternative to FTP is the File Manager app that comes built into most WordPress hosting control panel.

 Once you have connected to your WordPress site either using FTP or File Manager, you will see a file and directory structure that looks like this: